 Income tax returns can be filed as married filing jointly, head of household, single, and married filing separately.
-A married couple may elect to file one return reporting combined income, computing the tax liability using the tax tables or rate schedules for "Married Persons Filing Jointly."
-If a married couple files separate returns, under certain situations they can amend and file jointly, but they cannot amend a jointly filed return and file separately.
+A married couple, which includes legally-recognized same-sex marriages, may elect to file one return reporting combined income, computing the tax liability using the tax tables or rate schedules for "Married Persons Filing Jointly."
+If a married couple files separate returns, under certain situations they can amend and file jointly, but they cannot amend a jointly-filed return and file separately.
 A joint return may be filed even though one spouse has neither gross income nor deductions.
-If one spouse dies during the year, the survivor may file a joint return for the year in which the spouse died.
+If one spouse has died during the year, the survivor may file a joint return for that year.
 Certain married persons who do not elect to file a joint return may be entitled to use the lower head-of-household tax rates.
-Generally, in order to qualify as a head of household, you must not be a resident alien, you must satisfy certain marital status requirements, and a "qualifying person" must live with you in your home for more than half the year.
+Generally, in order to qualify as a head of household, you must not be a resident alien, you must satisfy certain marital status requirements, and you must maintain a household for a qualifying child or another dependent if you are entitled to a dependency deduction for the taxable year for such person.